 > > > > > GET YOUR FREE BOOK HERE < < < < <

-This free book will give you ideas of things you can do in Panama to make a little ( or a LOT) of extra income.
-It also has information on where to apply for a job in Panama is the entrepreneur lifestyle is not for you.
+This free book will give you ideas of things you can do in Panama to make a little (or a lot) of extra income.
+It also has information on where to apply for a job in Panama, if the entrepreneurial lifestyle is not for you.

-Following is advice from Joel Thomas, a 32 year old who came on a Panama Relocation Tours in 2014 and was successful at getting a job in Panama with a six-figure salary.
+The following is advice from Joel Thomas, a 32-year-old who came on a Panama Relocation Tour in 2014 and was successful at getting a job in Panama with a six-figure salary.

 a.
 Don’t have a visa or work permit as they offer SEM visa and